gbdevw/cryptogram/clis/README.md

 # CLIs

-This directory contains TypeScript CLIs that use the `sdk` library.
+This directory contains TypeScript CLIs that use the `sdks/typescript` library.
 Each CLI is in its own subfolder.